-Each semester Curtis 20/21 ensemble studies, rehearses, and performs music of the twentieth and twenty-first centuries.
-Open to all students, the ensemble is flexible in size and scope to include works for solo performers, chamber groups, and larger ensembles with conductor.
-Guest artists and composers frequently collaborate with 20/21, including eighth blackbird, Lucy Shelton, Charles Dutoit, and Peter Serkin, as well Curtis faculty and alumni.
-Guest composers-in-residence have included John Corigliano and Joan Tower.
+Curtis 20/21 is the contemporary music ensemble of the Curtis Institute of Music.
+Performing a wide range of music of 20th- and 21st-century composers, the group is flexible in size and scope to include works for solo performers, chamber groups, and larger ensembles with conductor.
+Curtis 20/21 frequently collaborates with guest artists and composers, including eighth blackbird, Matthias Pintscher, Lucy Shelton, Charles Dutoit, and Peter Serkin, as well as Curtis faculty and alumni.
+Guest composers-in-residence include John Corigliano, Joan Tower, George Crumb, and Krzysztof Penderecki.

 The 20/21 ensemble often performs in major venues outside of school and is committed to performing and commissioning works from Curtis composers, both current students and alumni.

 Curtis On Tour embodies the remarkable traditions of Curtis, with tomorrow’s leading musicians performing alongside celebrated Curtis faculty and alumni.
 Each season Curtis On Tour brings world-class performances to venues throughout North America, Europe, Asia, and South America.

 The Collegium provides instruction in historically informed performance of music of the 17th and 18th Centuries.
 Students are guided through the skills required for appropriate performance by discussing, playing, and building on concepts like rhythmic interpretation, ornamentation, reading from facsimiles, and figured bass accompaniment.
 Repertoire ranges from smaller chamber ensembles to larger orchestral repertoire of the early and late Baroque, under the guidance of distinguished faculty and guest artists.